kevincupp/purge/README.md

 Prepare Varnish
 ------------
 Purge assumes your Varnish cache is accessible at $\_SERVER['HTTP\_HOST'] through port 80.
-To change these settings, edit purge/helpers/varnish\_helper.php.
+To change these settings, edit purge/helpers/varnish\_helper.php (this may be added to a Settings screen in a later update).
 Purge will send an EE\_PURGE request to Varnish.
 To get Varnish reacting to this request, add this to your VCL file in vcl_recv:

 	if (req.request == "EE_PURGE") {
 		purge("req.http.host ~ example.com && req.url ~ ^/.*$");